 - 1.1.
-The Disaster Management Act (sec 53) stipulates that each Municipality must prepare Disaster Management а Plan/Framework for its area according to the circumstances prevailing in the area, after consulting with the District Municipality and other Local Municipalities within the area of the District Municipality.
+The Disaster Management Act (sec 53) stipulates that each Municipality must prepare Disaster Management Plan/Framework for its area according to the circumstances prevailing in the area, after consulting with the District Municipality and other Local Municipalities within the area of the District Municipality.
 Sections 25, 38, 52 and 53 specify that those organs of state, must each prepare a disaster management plan setting out amongst others its roles and responsibilities regarding emergency response, post disaster recovery and rehabilitation, as well as an outline of the capacity to fulfill these roles and responsibilities and contingency strategies and emergency procedures in the event of a disaster, including measures to finance these strategies - 1.2.
 The formulation and implementation of a Disaster Management Plan forms part of the IDP process for the Overstrand Municipality.
-The purpose of this Disaster Management Plan [Disaster Management Act 57 Sect 53 (2)] is to ensure that there is disaster management at all times, enhancing the Overstrand Municipality's ability to prevent and to deal with disasters and to avoid relevant to the current IDP and planning initiatives.
-However the SDF and related frameworks are currently in review and its approval is expected in the latter part of the 2019/20 financial year.

-development that is considered high risk in terms of the potential for disasters.
+The purpose of this Disaster Management Plan [Disaster Management Act 57 Sect 53 (2)] is to ensure that there is disaster management at all times, enhancing the Overstrand Municipality's ability to prevent and to deal with disasters and to avoid development that is considered high risk in terms of the potential for disasters.

 - 1.3.
 Overstrand Disaster Management Plan: - a.
 Forms an integral part of the Municipality's Integrated Development Plan; - b.
 Anticipate the types of disasters that are likely to occur in the municipal area as well as their possible effects. - 1.4.
 The Plan place emphasis on measures that reduce the vulnerability of disaster-prone areas, communities and households. - 1.5.
 It seeks to develop a system of incentives that will promote disaster management in the Municipality; - a.
-Identify the areas, communities and households that are at risk; - Take into account indigenous knowledge relating to disaster management; - c.
-Promote disaster management research; - Identify and address weaknesses in the capacity to deal with possible disasters; - e.
-Provide for approximate prevention and mitigation strategies; - f.
+Identify the areas, communities and households that are at risk: - Take into account indigenous knowledge relating to disaster management; - Promote disaster management research; - d.
+Identify and address weaknesses in the capacity to deal with possible disasters; - e.
+Provide for approximate prevention and mitigation strategies;

+- f.
 Facilitate maximum emergency preparedness; and - g.
-Contain contingency plans and emergency procedures in the event of disasters, providing for: - i.
-The allocation of responsibilities to the various role-players and co-ordination in the execution of those responsibilities;
+Contain contingency plans and emergency procedures in the event of disasters, providing for: - The allocation of responsibilities to the various role-players and co-ordination in the execution of those responsibilities; - ii.

-- ii.
 Prompt disaster response and relief; - iii.
 Procurement of essential goods, equipment and services; - iv.
 Establishment of strategic communication links; and - v.
 Dissemination of information. - 1.6.
 The Overstrand Municipality must establish and implement a policy framework for Disaster Management in the municipality which is aimed at: - a.
 Risk identification - b.
 Risk assessment - c.
 Risk response - d.
 Risk response development - 1.7.
 The Overstrand Disaster Management plan is consistent - a.
 With the provisions of the Disaster Management Act 2002; - With the Disaster Management Policy Framework of the Overberg District, Provincial Government and National Government. - 1.8.
-Disaster management plans are compiled on the basis of a generic plan including standard operating procedures and best practice, and then expanded with riskspecific plans that address disaster management for special circumstances where the generic plan needs to be adapted. - 1.9.
+Disaster management plans are compiled on the basis of a generic plan including standard operating procedures and best practice, and then expanded with risk-specific plans that address disaster management for special circumstances where the generic plan needs to be adapted. - 1.9.
 This Disaster Risk Management Plan is produced by Overstrand Disaster Management as part of its responsibility in terms of the Disaster Management Act, 2002.